Certainty Blog

 High Internal Failure Costs

 Significant costs associated with internal failures, such as rework and scrap, reflect poor risk management.
-These costs can erode profit margins and indicate that processes are not being effectively controlled.
+When COPQ exceeds industry benchmarks, it indicates that processes are not being effectively controlled and that risk mitigation plans are not addressing root causes.

 Low Employee Engagement